 In the same way that children thrive when the world seems loving, safe, and predictable, children suffer when their world is neglectful, unsafe, or chaotic.

 As we’ve mentioned, young children are greatly affected by the stress of their parents and caregivers.
 Even babies can sense the stress of a parent.
 It’s crucial that you find healthy ways to cope with stress as you also care for your child.
 Not doing so can having a lasting effect on a young child’s brain, body, and emotions.
+When it comes to you, an adult might go for a kpop plastic surgery to boost your self image confidence but it is simpler when it comes to kids, all they needs is a praise and some encouragement.

 Here are some practical ways to manage stress as you face new challenges in daily life: